Fordham University: 1951–2000: Clerical independence

 The first women to attend Fordham came earlier in the century: the Law School began accepting female students in 1918.
 Women also had been earning Fordham degrees at the Graduate School of Social Service and the Undergraduate School of Education, at the City Hall Campus.
 Women in the School of Education had also been commuting to the Rose Hill campus to take their science lab courses alongside male students, where women had also been part of the School of Pharmacy's student body.
-However, in September 1964, the all-female Thomas More College at the Rose Hill campus began instruction.
+However, in September 1964, the all-female Thomas More College at the Rose Hill campus began instruction for the BA and BS degrees.

 In response to internal demands for a more "liberalized" curriculum, the university created Bensalem College in 1967.
 An experimental college with no set requirements and no grades, it was studied by a wide array of educators and covered by journalists at such large-circulation publications of the day as Look, Esquire and the Saturday Review.
 The school closed in 1974.

 "The Liberal Arts College" for undergraduates opened in 1968, later changing its name to "The College at Lincoln Center" and then in 1996 to "Fordham College at Lincoln Center."
 In 1993, a twenty-story residence hall for 850 students was added to the Lincoln Center campus.

+In the late 1950s, the Civil Rights Movement was gathering momentum in the U.S. when Fordham students and school officials expressed ambivalence about racial justice.
+In the late 1960s, Fordham became a center of political activism and countercultural activity.
+At the Rose Hill Campus, the Fordham branch of Students for a Democratic Society organized opposition to the existence of the ROTC and military recruiters.
+During this period, students routinely organized protests and class boycotts and used psychoactive drugs on campus open spaces.
 In 1969, students organized a sit-in on the main road leading to Rose Hill in response to an announcement that President Richard Nixon would be speaking on campus.
 As a result of the sit-in, Nixon was forced to cancel his plans to speak.
 A year later, students stormed the main administration building, occupying it for several weeks, and set fire to the Rose Hill faculty lounge.
 It was during this period of activism that the university's African and African American Studies Department, one of the first black studies departments in the nation, as well as the paper, the leftist student newspaper on campus, were founded.

 The board of trustees was reorganized in 1969 to include a majority of nonclerical members, which officially made the university an independent institution.
 While the Jesuit order thereby lost full control of Fordham, the board of trustees continues to maintain the institution as a "Jesuit, Catholic university."
 The College of Pharmacy closed in 1972 due to declining enrollment.
 Fordham College at Rose Hill became coeducational in 1974 when it merged with Thomas More College.